sergey-rubtsov/JWT-Kong-API-gateway-postman/README.md

 This variable can then be used in the request header for authorization.

+It works without Node.js and uses only Postman itself.

 To use this script in Postman, you first need to cache third-party librariy *jsrsasign*.
 To do this, you need to add this line on tests tab script: